Ninja-Squad/ninja-squad.github.com/_posts/2017-04-28-what-is-new-angular-4.1.md

 The internationalization module has a few bugfixes, and a notable new feature: the extracted messages file now has the source file for each message.
-It will far easier for developers to know where the messages come from!
+It will be far easier for developers to know where the messages come from!

     <trans-unit id="home.title" datatype="html">
       <source>Welcome to Ponyracer</source>